iobruno/data-engineering-zoomcamp/week_4_analytics_engineering/clickhouse/README.md

 - [x] Run `dbt-core` in Docker
 - [x] Build at least one dbt staging_model based on Federated Queries on PostgreSQL
 - [ ] Build at least one dbt staging_model based on Federated Queries on MySQL
+- [ ] Add migrations to initialize PostgreSQL/MySQL with some data